(b) Partner, practice, or offer to practice with any individual or firm or assist any

 R 339.16032 Professional engineer seal.

-and full license number, as shown on the licensee’s state-issued professional engineer
+full license number, as shown on the licensee’s state-issued professional engineer license

-license and indicate “State of Michigan” and “Licensed Professional Engineer” in the
+and indicate “State of Michigan” and “Licensed Professional Engineer” in the legend

-legend surrounding the seal.
-The seal must have a design substantially equivalent to
+surrounding the seal.
+The seal must have a design substantially equivalent to figure 32

-for as long as the license is in effect.
-A licensee is responsible for the security of the
+as long as the license is in effect.
+A licensee is responsible for the security of the licensee’s

 FIGURE 32